Concordium/concordium-node-sdk-js/packages/ccd-js-gen/README.md

     contractAddress
 );

-// Construct the parameter for the 'transfer' entrypoint. const receiver = AccountAddress.fromBase58('4UC8o4m8AgTxt5VBFMdLwMCwwJQVJwjesNzW7RPXkACynrULmd');
-const parameter: MyContract.TransferParameter = [{
+// Construct the parameter for the 'transfer' entrypoint.
+The structure of the parameter depends on the contract. const parameter: MyContract.TransferParameter = [{
     tokenId: "",
     amount: 10,